Contents

 - Click Active First again to hide the menu.

-Deleting a Project
+Deleting a Destination

-To delete a project:
+To delete a destination block:

-- The Project configuration window opens in a new tab.
+- The destination configuration window opens.

 - The confirmation message will display.